stencila/examples/intermine/README.md

 This is a **very preliminary** version of this example!

-To convert the `.ipynb` files into the XML files in `tutorials.dar` we used the [`stencila/convert`](https://github.com/stencila/convert) toolset (you don't need to do that, the XML files are committed into this repo)
+To convert the `.ipynb` files into the XML files in `tutorials.dar` we used the [`stencila/convert`](https://github.com/stencila/convert) pavkage (you don't need to do that, the XML files are committed into this repo)

 ```bash
 stencila-convert import tutorials tutorials.dar